 While also being quite hysterical, the interactions between Theodore and Margaret, and how they talk about Elizabeth, show that the Velvet Siblings care for each other very much.

 When Yosuke first brings up the possibility that Adachi could be behind the initial P-1 Grand Prix, Yu dismisses it out of hand since they knew the culprit didn't have a Persona or the ability to enter the TV World, whereas Adachi could do both.
 He notes in his internal monologue that his motivations for dismissing Adachi as a potential culprit are less because of the logical explanation, but more that he genuinely believes Adachi was being honest with his desire to reform.

 Yosuke & Chie throwing themselves between Yu & Minazuki, as he suddenly strikes whilst Yu is off-guard after defeating Sho.

 Labrys talks to Naoto about discovering what having friends feels like.
 Naoto can sympathise, since she was once cold and aloof before befriending the investigation team.
-Her internal monologue has a breif Not So Stoic moment as she remenisces.
+Her internal monologue has a brief Not So Stoic moment as she reminisces.

 During Episode P4, Yukari, Junpei, Teddie and Kanji stumble upon a reproduction of Labrys' personal hell from the previous game.
 Teddie immediately begins to worry for Labrys' physical and emotional well-being, with Kanji telling him to cheer up since being down isn't going to help either him or her.
 This scene really helps to illustrate how tight the bond between the IT and their non-human friends is.